Adam Lambert

 Adam Mitchel Lambert (born January 29, 1982) is an American singer, songwriter and actor.
 He is known for his dynamic vocal performances that combine his theatrical training with modern and classic genres.
 Lambert rose to fame in 2009 after finishing as runner-up on the eighth season of American Idol.
 Later that year, he released his debut album For Your Entertainment, which debuted at number three on the U.S. Billboard 200.
 The album spawned several singles, including "Whataya Want from Me", for which he received a Grammy nomination for Best Male Pop Vocal Performance.
+He is also known for replacing Paul Rodgers for a reunion project known as Queen + Adam Lambert, which features the remaining members of rock band Queen.

 In 2012, Lambert released his second studio album Trespassing.
 The album premiered at number one on the U.S. Billboard 200, making him the first openly gay artist to top the album charts.
 In 2015, Lambert released his third album The Original High, which debuted at number three on the U.S. Billboard 200 and produced the single "Ghost Town".
 Since 2009, he has sold over three million albums and five million singles worldwide.
+Lambert released his fourth studio album, Velvet, in 2020, followed by his fifth studio album, High Drama, in 2023.
+His self-titled sixth studio album, ADAM, was released on July 10, 2026.

 Alongside his solo career, Lambert has performed with Queen in several worldwide tours from 2012.
 Their first album, Live Around the World, was released in October 2020, and debuted at number one on the UK Albums Chart.

 In late 2019, Lambert founded the non-profit Feel Something Foundation, anchoring his ongoing philanthropy, LGBTQ+ and human rights activism.
 Its particular focus is support for organizations and projects that directly and disproportionately impact the LGBTQ+ community, including education and the arts, mental health, suicide prevention and homelessness.

 Lambert made his Broadway debut in 2024, replacing Eddie Redmayne as the Emcee in the revival of Cabaret on September 16.